ionStici/frontend/6-tools/git-github/command-line-interface.md

 The **command line** is a text interface for your computer.
 It is a program that takes in commands and passes them on to the computer's operating system to run.

-From the Command Line you can navigate through files and folders on your computer - just like you do with Mac Finder App - the difference is that the command line is fully text-based.
+From the Command Line you can navigate through files and folders on your computer, just like you do with Mac Finder App, the difference is that the command line is fully text-based.

 The advantage of using the command line is in its power.
 You can run programs, write scripts to automate common tasks, and combine simple commands to handle difficult tasks.
 All of these traits come together to make it an important programming tool.